cruseakshay/Notes/JAVA/NotesFromReading/OCP/1_AdvancedClassDesign.md

 If enum have Constructors, Fields, or Methods other than just values then ; is must after value declaration. \
 If the enum has an abstract method.
 This means that each and every enum value is required to implement this method.
 If we forget one, we get a compiler error. \
 If we don’t want each and every enum value to have a method, we can create a default implementation and override it only for the special cases.

+**Creating Nested Classes** \
+A nested class is a class that is defined within another class.
+A nested class that is not static is called an inner class.

+- There are four of types of nested classes:
+  1. inner class or member inner class
+  2. local inner class
+  3. anonymous inner class
+  4. static nested class